sapan-cat/sapan-cat.github.io/work/cat_planning.md

 5. What's the state of CfH, CfU Planning ?
 6. How can we align 1APlanning goals with current & future states of CfH/CfU ?
 7. Payam link for AHS presentation videos.

+##

+1. Ros node
+   1. that accepts the commands to send implement joint commands
+   2. Given
+      1. Angle of attack
+      2. Goal position
+   3. Find the path to move the robot to the
+   4. Obs Detection only -> Stop if obstacle in path
+   5. Spline based path planning
+      1. Can be imposed curvaturing
+      2. Bezier Curve
+      3. Curvature limit
+      4. limitation: cannot handle obstacle
+   6. Lattice Planner